 So far we’ve been successful growing the following fruits and vegetables from our groceries:

-- Lemon trees – My biggest lemon tree is about 17 to 18 inches tall at the moment!
-It finally has a second branch after growing in a straight line all summer.
+- Lemon trees – My biggest lemon tree is over two-feet tall at the moment!
+The first summer, it took a while to grow a second branch after growing in a straight line all summer.
+Now it is much bushier!
 Several smaller ones need to be potted up so they can grow bigger.
+Find out about my process for germinating lemon seeds!

 - Pear – I have a small pear tree that is about 18 inches tall right now!
 It is outside and I pray it will be hardy enough for the winter.